 The Flora Stone Mather Center for Women and the Mather Spotlight Awards Selection Committee invite nominations of CWRU women faculty, staff, and students for the biennial Mather Spotlight Award, which recognizes the achievements of two women faculty, two women staff, one woman graduate or professional student, and one woman undergraduate student whose outstanding professional accomplishments, leadership, and service have had a significant positive impact on our university and campus community.

 From 2005-2013, The Mather Spotlight Awards occurred on an annual basis and recognized the scholarly achievements of eight women faculty members, each selected by their respective schools.
 The awards have now expanded so as to recognize the contributions and achievements of women staff and students, as well as women faculty members, and the awards ceremony will occur on a biennial basis going forward.

-The event will feature remarks from President Barbara R. Snyder, and the following women will be honored with the Mather Spotlight Prize:
+In 2019 the following women were honored with the Mather Spotlight Prize:

 - Susann Brady-Kalnay, PhD, Distinguished Researcher in the Department of Molecular Biology and Microbiology